6 of the Best Occupational Therapy Forums

 From the first time we enter class as aspiring occupational therapists, we find ourselves surrounded by a community of peers sharing a similar experience.
-The best occupational therapy forums have the ability to extend that environment beyond physical encounters into online spaces.
+The best occupational therapy forums have the ability to extend that environment beyond physical encounters into online spaces, even well after graduation.

-That camaraderie, whether enjoyed in person or digitally, provides a support network through which experience and perspective can filter down from the field’s accomplished veterans to those eager to improve.
+That camaraderie provides a support network through which experience and perspective can filter down all the way from accomplished veterans to new grads eager to build their skillset.

-No one expects a newly graduated professional to leave their institution with all of the answers.
+No one expects a newly grad to leave their institution with all of the answers.
 The best OT forums allow for faster learning curves and more confident new professionals.

-Obviously, not everything on the Internet that says “OT” is a reputable or helpful source of information.
-Below are some of the most reliable occupational therapy forums on the internet for you to bookmark on your browser.
+Obviously, not everything on the internet that says “OT” is a reputable or helpful source of information.
+That being said, here are some of our favorite helpful occupational therapy forums on the internet for you to bookmark.

 AOTA is interested in improving and supporting the interests of occupational therapists, which is why they created their official CommunOT forum to allow members to interact and participate in their vast online network.